IgniteUI/igniteui-docfx/en/components/themes/sass/configuration.md

 $direction: rtl;
 ```

-You can set the direction for the global theme by specifying it in the `igx-core` mixin.
+You can set the direction for the global theme by specifying it in the `core` mixin.

 ```scss
 // styles.scss